syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! or &#35;VALUE! - occurs if text or radix is outside the constraints.
+#NUM! or #VALUE! - occurs if text or radix is outside the constraints.

 #### Example: